Call to speak with our helpful office staff9 a.m. to 5 p.m. Monday–Friday, or complete a contact form anytime.

 Spinal stenosis is pain that results from conditions that cause the spinal canal to become smaller or compress.
 The spinal canal is the open cavity that runs through the center of each vertebra and houses the spinal cord.
 When this hole gets compressed, it can pinch the spinal cord or its nerve roots, causing spinal stenosis.

 Spinal stenosis is most likely to impact women over the age of 50 and is especially common in individuals with osteoarthritis.
 The pain and overall impact of spinal stenosis vary by patient, but no person should live with this discomfort long term.
-At Kayal Pain & Spine Center, we can help you minimize the symptoms and reverse the negative effects with spinal stenosis treatments in Franklin Lakes, Glen Rock and Westwood.
+At Kayal Pain & Spine Center, we can help you minimize the symptoms and reverse the negative effects with spinal stenosis treatments in Franklin Lakes, Glen Rock, Westwood and Paramus.

 Reduce your risk.

 Spinal stenosis has several causes, most of which are due to unpreventable changes in the spine that occur as people age.
 Osteoarthritis is the most common cause of spinal stenosis, as bony growths invade some of the spinal cavity’s space, while other common causes include:

 Any of these conditions can cause the spinal cavity to narrow, providing less space for the spinal cord and nerves, which may result in spinal stenosis.